Sector focus SDGs

 By financing businesses across the entire agri-food chain we contribute to SDG 2, Zero Hunger.
-FMO targets smallholder farmers because in spite of meeting more than 70% of the world's need for food they have a weak market position and limited resources to invest in business improvements.
+The world will need to increase agricultural production by 50% to meet the nutritional needs of a growing global population.
+FMO targets smallholder farmers because they meet more than 70% of the world's need for food but have a weak market position and limited means to invest in business improvements.

 Number of smallholder farmers supported

 We invest in companies that support smallholder farmers to improve their yields, and/or reduce environmental degradation, and/or improve social practices during the reporting period.
 In 2021, companies financed by FMO supported 3.6 million smallholder farmers (2020: 2.4 million).
 For example, FMO provided US$ 60 million in financing to Ecom Agroindustrial Corp.
 Ltd, global commodity trading and processing company focusing on coffee, cotton and cocoa in major producing and consuming countries.
 Ecom plays a crucial role in rural areas, especially with respect to inclusive economies and supporting smallholder farmers to produce more in a more sustainable manner.

 SDG 5 | Gender Equality

 FMO has had a gender strategy since 2017.
 We seek investments that encourage more women to participate in the economy, support female entrepreneurs, reach women as end-users of goods and services and include women in the labor market.
 We also aim to protect women’s rights, to understand the gender-specific impact of our investments and to ensure women and men enjoy equal economic opportunities.